 That about ends Troy.
 We have no time to buy souvenirs, but we want a small statue of the Trojan Horse – darn!
 We try to stay at a hotel there, but we are all alone in a cabin and it smells, so we drive on.
 It is getting dark and I hate driving in the dark.
 This is the second time I drive in Turkey in the dark, and I always say, “Never again!”

 We finally stop at a town called Küçükkuyu.
 We find a nice family run hotel where we can park the car off the road.

-The family run hotel and staff here are great – Club Hotel Gultur.
-They want us to stay two nights and it is off season.
-The family invite us into the kitchen for breakfast, and the grandfather knows English.
+The family-run hotel and staff here are great – Club Hotel Gultur.
+They want us to stay two nights and it is offseason.
+The family invites us into the kitchen for breakfast, and the grandfather knows English.
 So next thing I am sitting down with the map book planning our journey.
-He is joined by two other non English speaking gentlemen, who start a discussion on directions in German – this is weird!
+He is joined by two other non-English speaking gentlemen, who start a discussion on directions in German – this is weird!
 I’m in Turkey and there is a huge German influence – I never knew.

 We had no internet all night, but I discovered just as we left, I had unplugged the modem to charge the iPad – oops!

 He tells us to visit the old Ottoman Villages.